enel-gdh-educational/katacoda-scenarios/version-control/remotes/05-push.md

 A typical Git workflow would be to perform **multiple small commits** as you work on a task and **push** to a remote **at relevant points**, such as when the task is completed.

+ *Note: If you use an HTTPS URL to push, the Git server will ask you for your username and password for authentication.
+If you don’t want to type it for every push, you can set up  `git config --global credential.helper cache`*

  ---

 #### Task